 Campus Based - Visit Website

-Parkland College's Medical Assistant program equips students with comprehensive skills in both clinical and administrative healthcare settings.
-Graduates learn critical tasks like medical records management, patient scheduling, vital sign monitoring, and medical procedure assistance.
-The program boasts impressive outcomes, including a 93% retention rate and 100% national certification exam pass rate.
-Students gain hands-on experience through local clinic partnerships, preparing them for diverse healthcare career opportunities.
-With high employer satisfaction and strong job placement rates, this program offers a solid pathway into the medical profession.
+Parkland College's Medical Assistant program delivers comprehensive training in both clinical and administrative healthcare skills, including medical records management, patient scheduling, vital sign monitoring, and medical procedure assistance.
+With a 93% retention rate and 100% national certification exam pass rate, students gain hands-on experience through local clinic partnerships.
+The program boasts high employer satisfaction and strong job placement rates, offering a solid pathway into diverse healthcare careers without requiring entrance exams like ACT or SAT.

 • 100% NHA Exam Pass Rate